History of figure skating: 1500s to 1800s

+The Vienna Skating Club was formed in 1867; according to Hines, it was still in existence in 2011.
 Figure skating historian Nigel Brown said this about the development of figure skating in the late 1800s: "To the Viennese, skating meant primarily something to see, to the English it was something to do".
-For writer Ellyn Kestnbaum, not only does this distinction applies to the difference between spectator and participatory sports, it "also points to skating's perennlal status as both sport and performing art".
+For writer Ellyn Kestnbaum, not only does this distinction applies to the difference between spectator and participatory sports, it "also points to skating's perennial status as both sport and performing art".